Crisis looms without big cuts to over-tapped Colorado River

 Bureaucrats, he said, continue to think they can postpone changes.
 The problem is “that doesn’t really work here because no action means we’re driving toward a cliff.”

-Ronayne reported from Madera, Calif.
-Associated Press Writer Felicia Fonseca contributed from Flagstaff, Ariz.
+Ronayne reported from Madera, California.
+Associated Press Writer Felicia Fonseca contributed from Flagstaff, Arizona.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.